mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 ```sh
 docker run --rm --name mcserver -e MEMORYSIZE='1G' -v /homes/joe/mcserver:/data:rw -p 25565:25565 -i marctv/minecraft-papermc-server:latest
 ```
+The server will generate all data including the world and config files in ``/homes/joe/mcserver``.
+Change that to an existing folder.

 ## Install on a Raspberry Pi 4